 An Infusion Center will have a secluded room where medications are prepared and administered.
 Infusion Centers are more commonly found in the specialties of Oncology, Hematology, Infectious Disease, Gastroenterology, Rheumatology and others where there are multiple infusible medications for diagnosis in their fields of specialty.
 Some medical practices are equipped to provide infusions however many physicians find that it’s more efficient and comforting to rely on an infusion center.

 The National Infusion Center Association believes that the Office-Based Infusion Center is currently the most cost-effective site of care for patients needing infusion therapy.
-They have a more controlled environment and are often more patient-friendly due to their focus on infusion medication administration.
+They have a more controlled environment and are often more patient-friendly due to their focus on administering infusion medications.

 First Choice Neurology Infusion Centers

-First Choice has 3 Infusion Centers located in Southern Florida.
-Our Infusion Centers are located in Kendall, Pembroke Pines, and Boca Raton.
+First Choice has seven infusion centers located in Florida.
+Our Infusion Centers are located in Boca Raton, Jupiter, Miami/Kendall, Pembroke Pines, Lake City, Plantation, and Naples.

 Pembroke Pines, FL 33026